euclecio/backend-recruiting-test/README.md

 * The user must be able to delete an existing task.
 * If the task isn't valid anymore, the API must return the following message: "Good news!
 The task you were trying to delete didn't even exist.".

-**4) As a guest user, I want to prioritize the tasks of my TO DO list, so that I can organize my work and always deliver the most valuable things first.**
+**4) As a guest user, I want to edit the tasks of my TO DO list, so I can fix my stored tasks.**

 **ACCEPTANCE CRITERIA:**
 * The API must be developed using REST concepts and practices.